Grimes IT provides technical services to web-based businesses.

 Having an established legacy application doesn’t mean you can’t have shiny new applications, too.

-To integrate new technologies, while keeping all the useful features of legacy services, it helps to encapsulate the legacy system into a “black box” with convenient APIs, to abstract away the internal complexity of the legacy codebase from other projects.
+To integrate new technologies while keeping all the useful features of legacy services, it can help to encapsulate the legacy system into a “black box” with convenient APIs, to abstract away the internal complexity of the legacy codebase from other projects.

 The legacy API can then be exposed using a variety of transports and architectures (HTTP, Websockets, REST, GraphQL, etc.), as newer technologies require.